 The surgeon will stitch the incisions closed.
 They will usually use absorbable stitches to close the incision.
 Afterwards, they will apply a light dressing to the face to help minimise bruising and swelling.
 These bandages will come off after a couple of days.
 In addition, the surgeon may encourage patients to wear a support bandage around the chin for the first week after the surgery to ensure that the chin settles in its new position.

 Return to the ward

 At the end of the surgery, the nurses will move the patient to a recovery room.
 Here, the patient will gradually wake up from the anaesthetic under close supervision.

 What to expect after a chin enhancement

-Knowing what sort of things to expect after a chin enhancement operation can help to make the patient feel more comfortable and at ease in the lead-up and on the day of the surgery.
+Knowing what sort of things to expect after a chin enhancement operation can help make the patient feel more comfortable and at ease in the lead-up and on the day of the surgery.
 Chin enhancement aftercare is an important part of the road to a balanced and cosmetically pleasing chin.
 The BAAPS/BAPRAS surgeon will discuss the details of the chin enhancement aftercare process during the consultation.
-The surgeon will provide the patient with information on how best to take care of themselves during recovery.
+In addition, the surgeon will provide the patient with information on how best to take care of themselves during recovery.
 This includes advising on:

 - Going back to work

 A key element of chin enhancement aftercare is a follow-up appointment which the surgeon will also organise.
 This often takes place within two weeks of surgery.
 During this appointment, the surgeon will check the wounds to see how they are healing, remove any non-dissolvable stitches, and remove or replace any dressings if necessary.
 They will also address any complications and make an initial assessment of the results of the procedure.